-Christmas Light Parade Event Report - Andra Cefalo & Amy Jonson
+Christmas Light Parade Event Report - Andra Cefalo & Amy Johnson

-Andra Cefalo reported that the light parade went smoothly and there was an increase in floats this year as compared to the previous year.
-Andra thanked those who helped spread word of the event through word of mouth which she attributed to the increase in participation.
-The community seemed to really enjoy the choir, Santa Claus, and complimentary pictures with Santa that were available.
+Andra Cefalo reported to the City Council that the light parade went smoothly and there was an increase in the number of floats this year as compared to the previous year.
+Andra thanked those who helped spread word of the event, which she attributed to the increase in participation (e.g. the efforts of the Santaquin Youth City Council, etc.) The community seemed to enjoy the choir, Santa Claus, and complimentary pictures with Santa that were available.
 Finally, Andra wanted to thank Rowley's Red Barn and Crabby's for the food provided for the event.